drewhowell/DrewHowell/README.md

 My new portfolio is created with bootstrap with a mobile-first design approach.
 It includes the following content:

--Links to my GitHub profile & LinkedIn page as well as my email address & phone number.
+-Links to my GitHub profile & LinkedIn page as well as my email address (phone number included in resume only).

 -A link to a PDF of my resume.

--A list of projects: Project title + Link to the deployed version + Link to the GitHub repository + Screenshot of the deployed application
+-A list of projects: Project title + Link to the deployed version + Link to the GitHub repository + Screenshot of the deployed application.

 ## Images